Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

 and so

-Note that we are explicitly allowing possible spatial curvature, so both $k$ and $\Omega_k$ are allowed to be nonzero, with the corresponding value of $w$ being $w_k = -1/3$.
-Once you allow nonzero $\Omega_k$ then the sum of all the $\Omega_{0i}$ is by definition set to unity.
+{Note} that we are explicitly allowing possible spatial curvature, so both $k$ and $\Omega_k$ are allowed to be nonzero, with the corresponding value of $w$ being $w_k = -1/3$.
+Once you allow nonzero $\Omega_k$, then the sum of all the $\Omega_{0i}$ is, by definition, set to unity.
 We can characterize the components of this cosmological model as follows:

-Typically one has $w_i\in[-1,+1]$ or even $w_i\in[-1,+1/3]$, but such a restriction is not absolutely necessary.
-Note that the ``matter-like'' components ($w_i > -1/3$) dominate at early times (small $a$) while the ``dark-energy-like'' components ($w_i < -1/3$) dominate at late times (large $a$).
+{Typically}, one has $w_i\in[-1,+1]$ or even $w_i\in[-1,+1/3]$, but such a restriction is not absolutely necessary.
+Note that the ``matter-like'' components ($w_i > -1/3$) dominate at early times (small $a$), while the ``dark-energy-like'' components ($w_i < -1/3$) dominate at later times (large $a$).
 We shall now investigate the implications of this model for $\Omega(z)$ in some detail.
-We shall find it advantageous to work with weighted moments of the $w$-parameters (for an akin definition of an averaged adiabatic-index $\gamma=1+w$ see \cite{Madsen:1992}).
-Specifically, at the current epoch we define
+We shall find it advantageous to work with weighted moments of the $w$-parameters (for an akin definition of an averaged adiabatic index $\gamma=1+w$, see \cite{Madsen:1992}).
+Specifically, at the current epoch, we define

-while at redshift $z$ we define
+while at redshift $z$, we define